Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

 - ✅ Updated API slice with new endpoints
 - ✅ Added access control utilities for location-based permissions
 - ✅ Fixed authentication issue in Group controller by adding Bearer token support
+- ✅ Enhanced GroupCard component with improved styling and user management
+- ✅ Added user removal functionality to groups
+- ✅ Added Groups link to the sidebar for admins and location admins

 ## Authentication Fix Details